mkster/mkster.github.io/_posts/2015-05-04-modding-planetoid-pioneers.markdown

 <img src="{{ site.baseurl }}/img/moddingPP/Tool Grenade.png" height="0" width="150" align="right">

 And thats it.
-Hopefully everything is working for you, if not you can check out [the whole source code](https://github.com/mkster/PP-Blueprints/blob/master/Tool%20Grenade) or download the complete blueprint of the grenade here (drag the image into PPTest/Blueprints).
+Hopefully everything is working for you, if not you can check out [the whole source code](https://github.com/mkster/PP-Blueprints/blob/master/Tool%20Grenade) or download the complete blueprint of the grenade here (drag the image into your game).

 Make sure to share your blueprint!
 (You will find it in PPTest/Blueprints)